zhiweigu2000/Job-finding/AB Testing.md

 Need clear control and experiment group

-Cannot take too long
+Cannot take too long e.g. cannot AB testing on website selling cars because it takes too long

-Change aversion: old users may resist against the new version
+Change aversion: old users may resist against the new version e.g. cannot AB testing on updating brand because users require time to get used to it

 Novelty effect: old users may all go for the new experience, then the test set has everything

-Other techniques: user log, user experience research(qualitative data)
+Other techniques: user log, user experience research (qualitative data)

-## Example
+## Overview Example

+e.g. Online finance course website

-Customer funnel: visit -- explore site -- create account -- complete
+Customer funnel: visit homepage -- explore site -- create account -- complete

 Hypothesis: change button from orange to pink will increase how many students explore courses

 Metric:

+- Total number of course completed: no, take too much time

+- Number of clicks: no, number vs proportion

-Click through rate = number of clicks / number of page views, measure usability
+- Click through rate = number of clicks / number of page views, measure usability

-Click through probability = unique visitors who click / unique visitors to page, measure total impact
+- Click through probability = unique visitors who click / unique visitors to page, measure total impact

+Updated hypothesis: change button from orange to pink will increase the click through probability of the button

 ## Significance

-Binomial distribution:
+**Binomial distribution**

 2 types of outcome